 The NSW Department of Planning and Environment has assessed the proposed conservation corridors and confirmed that they apply the recommendations and subsequent expert advice of the Office of the NSW Chief Scientist and Engineer.
 The Department has published an indicative map outlining the koala corridors at Gilead.
 View the map on their website.

 The Department and Campbelltown City Council have adopted Lendlease proposal to construct two fauna underpasses and fencing of Appin Road, to complement wildlife crossings and reconnect corridors at Gilead.
 Learn more about how Campbelltown City Council has been an advocate for the conservation of Campbelltown’s koala population at Gilead.

 The regeneration program is well underway at Figtree Hill focusing on three designated conservation areas which protect 22 hectares of remnant bushland and wildlife habitat.
-The protected areas have been fenced and exotic weeds are being removed and we have planted 6235 trees and shrubs.
+The protected areas have been fenced, exotic weeds are being removed and we have planted 6235 trees and shrubs.

 In 2022 Lendlease submitted a proposal to Campbelltown City Council to regenerate 18 hectares environmentally degraded and cleared land that has endured multiple generations of farming along Menangle Creek at the northern end of the Figtree Hill development.